 6. Sign up for another race or event far enough in the future so that you have proper time to recover.
 Having something else to look forward to and direct your energies toward can help.
 If you’re feeling burnt out by a particular event or distance try signing up for something completely different.
 Maybe a 5k, trail race, obstacle course event, swimming lessons or a yoga class can help bring you out of a funk.
 When you recover properly in most cases your motivation will find you again.

 7. Get help.
 If you’re experiencing periods of intense sadness, extreme fatigue, lack of interest or energy in things you normally enjoy, apathy, hopelessness or any thoughts of harming yourself it’s very possible that you may be dealing with moderate to severe depression.
+In addition it may be helpful to talk with a therapist online.
 It’s important to not feel ashamed but to seek help.

 Depression is not a weakness or failing of some kind.
 It’s not something you can will away.
 Often a hormonal imbalance in the body or chemical imbalance in the brain is what you’re experiencing.
 This may or may not have been exacerbated by heavy training or lack of recovery.
 Get an appointment with a trusted medical professional so that you can pursue the best course of treatment.
 In addition it may be helpful to talk with a therapist.